 Note: The references below to 'Australia' reflect the above.
-For the purposes of this fact sheet, 'Australia' when used includes the other Australian states and territories and not Norfolk Island.
+For the purposes of this fact sheet, 'Australia' includes the Australian states and territories but not Norfolk Island.

-The Norfolk Island Immigration Act (1980) requires that, except for Australian and New Zealand citizens and permanent residents of Norfolk Island, anyone who wishes to travel to the Island must hold an Australian visa.
-The visa must be valid for 30 days longer than the time the person intends to spend on Norfolk Island.
-The Australian visa is a pre-requisite for entry to Norfolk Island — a visa is required even if only transiting through Australia.
+The Norfolk Island Immigration Act 1980 requires every person, except Australian and New Zealand citizens and permanent residents of Norfolk Island, travelling to Norfolk Island to hold a multiple entry Australian visa valid for 30 days beyond the person's intended period of stay.
+The Australian multiple entry visa is a pre-requisite for entry to Norfolk Island by foreign nationals even if only transiting through Australia.

-It is important to inform us about intended travel to Norfolk Island, when applying for an Australian visa to ensure multiple journeys are permitted.
-This will ensure eligibility to enter Norfolk Island and return to Australia.
-The period of validity of the visa is all that is relevant on Norfolk Island — otherwise the Australian visa has no effect on the Island.
-However, the visa holder will be bound by the period of stay and conditions on the visa in mainland Australia.
+The type of Australian visa has no effect on Norfolk Island—the period of validity of the visa is all that is relevant.
+However, the visa holder will be bound by the period of stay and conditions on the visa when in Australia.

 Norfolk Island's permit system

-The Norfolk Island Immigration Act provides for four categories of permit holders.
+The Norfolk Island Immigration Act 1980 provides for three categories of permit holders for foreign nationals, other than New Zealand citizens.
 These are: